 Damage, security, and use of your computer hardware, software, and accounts while utilizing the College’s computer and networking resources and services remain the users’ responsibility.
 Students will accept full responsibility for their equipment, accounts, and activity performed while utilizing the College’s computing resources and services.

-All computer users understand that assignments, correspondences, or other information should be saved on an individual’s data storage device to ensure that work is saved rather than saving such information on the College’s computers.
+All computer users understand that assignments, correspondences, or any other information should be saved to an individual’s cloud-based storage location such as OneDrive to ensure that data is not lost in the event of computer hardware failures.

 Connecting networked devices (other than computers) into the College’s network is prohibited.